Thunder (band): 2009–2022: Hiatus and return

 In October 2018, the band announced a new album with UK tour dates scheduled for February.
 Please Remain Seated was released through new label BMG on 18 January 2019, with "twelve radically reworked re-recordings of songs from their 30 year career" and has been described as "a more quiet album, taking in influences from rock, blues, country, jazz and soul".

 As of October 2022, the band's latest album is Dopamine, which contains sixteen songs and constitutes the group's first double-album.
 The first single goes by the title "The Western Sky".
 Music website Blabbermouth.net praised the song as featuring Thunder sounding "as immediate as ever" while also labeling "The Western Sky" as a "razor-sharp, riff-driven track".
 The related music video, which focuses on motorcycle touring among various isolated landscapes, made its YouTube debut on 17 February 2022.

+2022–present: Bowes' illness, temporary hiatus, solo projects

+Luke Morley confirmed in an interview in November 2023 that Thunder were currently on a break, following Bowes' illness, and released a solo album, Songs from the Blue Room.
+He also confirmed that he had recorded an album and would tour with the Quireboys, led by singer Spike, who he had known since the 1980s.

+Morley continued to tour and play with the Quireboys in 2024, as well as producing their album, Wardour Street, and also announcing in October that he had completed work on his third solo album.
+The album, entitled Walking on Water, was officially announced on 21 February 2025, coinciding with the release of a single of the same name.

+The album was released on 1 August 2025 and Morley toured in September 2025 to support the album, his solo band also featuring Chris Childs on bass.

+Bowes meanwhile undertook a spoken word tour in June 2025, but confirmed he remained unable to sing.

+Chris Childs continued to tour with Tyketto, and in 2025 recorded an album which he co-produced with Danny Vaughan.

+He also continued to play in the band Guitar Heads with Harry James.